sampl/protolang/developers.md

 - Edit `updates/dictionary.js` and `migrate.js` to temporarily point to your production database (TODO - better way to hand environment switching)
 - Run `npm run db:migrate` and `npm run update:dictionary -- --live` to set up the database and seed it with the language files on the new db
 - You may want to manually copy/paste in some of the files in `/scripts/seed` to seed the database with some initial data (like languages).
 Be careful to replace instances of `USER_ID` with your production user ID.

+To deploy the frontend, use `npm run build` to create a bundle in `/dist` and follow the directions for your hosting provider.
+See [Vite docs on building and deploying](https://vitejs.dev/guide/static-deploy.html#building-the-app).

 ## Troubleshooting